luizrosalba/js_free_code_camp/BasicJavaScript.md

 Se ela já existe ou é uma variável , use bracket sem aspas criar com aspas fará ela criar uma prop com  o nome da variável e nao com o conteúdo da variável .

+### .hasOwnProperty()
-### We can use the .hasOwnProperty(propname) method of objects to determine if that object has the given property name. .hasOwnProperty() returns true or false if the property is found or not.
+We can use the .hasOwnProperty(propname) method of objects to determine if that object has the given property name. .hasOwnProperty() returns true or false if the property is found or not.

 Example